dayofni/hackmud_sim/README.md

 # hackmud-sim.py

-A Python scripting environment for the video game `hackmud`, released by Drizzly Bear in 2016, currently owned by COMCODE.
+A scripting environment (built using Python) for the video game `hackmud`, released by Drizzly Bear in 2016, currently owned by COMCODE.

 ## Current state of the project: